Historical-AI-Lab/novelty/README.md

 The basic logic is that we get texts and metadata--from JSTOR in the case of our nonfiction corpora, or from the Chicago Corpus in the case of fiction.
 Then, in the case of the nonfiction corpora, we match the articles to Semantic Scholar records in order to determine numbers of citations.
 (See ```/semantic_scholar``` and ```/metadata```.)

 We perform three kinds of modeling on the texts: topic modeling, tuned SentenceBERT embeddings, and continued pretraining of RoBERTa models that we can use to estimate perplexity.
+(See ```/tunedembeddings```, ```/topicmodel```, and ```/perplexity```.)

 In the case of the first two methods, we then need to calculate *precocity* by comparing each text to texts in the future or past (represented as topic distributions or as embeddings).
-The perplexity calculation is simpler.
+(See ```/precocitycalc```.)
+The perplexity calculation is simpler and doesn't require an extra step.

 At this point we have data that can be interpreted by the notebooks in ```/interpret```.